 Flex space technology will be a critical component of the future of the workplace.
 Companies will come back to offices, but many will no longer want traditional leases that lock them into set floors and pre-configured layouts.
-That form of tenancy, it seems, is likely to pass with the pandemic.
+The hybrid work space is set to become more prominent.

 Dror Poleg, author of Rethinking Real Estate, predicts that a more fluid dynamic will emerge in its place.
 ‘Space as a Service’ will become the norm.
 “Tenants will sign very long and expensive leases,” Poleg says, “but they will be for a needs-based bundles of services rather than a specific space.”

 What are these needs-based services?
 The list might be virtually endless.
 Community engagement initiatives.
 Fitness classes.
 Remote work space.
 Memberships.
 Access to communal facilities, such as gyms and conference spaces.
 E-commerce platforms that enable hybrid-working tenants to purchase their coffee or lunch onsite.
 The bigger the pool of selectable services, the better the owner offering.

 Of course, transitioning a commercial asset to include a flex space model, in whole or part, is no easy task.
 Technological adoption was flagged by Deloitte as one of the major issues affecting CRE companies in 2021.
 More than half (56%) of surveyed respondents agreed or strongly agreed that the pandemic ‘revealed issues surrounding [their company’s] technology and digital transformation.’
 The hardest part, understandably, is taking the first step.

 Operate a small flex space within your asset